ululab/strapi-keys/README.md

 **`v1.2.2`**
 - 🎲 Get a single crypto key in base64 (`--rand`)
-- 🛠 Generating a **default** .env file complete with variables, in the absence of .env or .env.example files ✅
+- 🛠 Generating a **default** .env file complete with variables, in the absence of .env or .env.example files
-- 🔥**BugFix** read only file .env in the strapi app whe run `--status`, excluding all other files🩹

 ## Advantages
 Run `npm install strapi-keys` for: